SamVerschueren/aws-lambda-image-thumbnail/README.md

 # aws-lambda-image-thumbnail

-This AWS Lambda function generates thumbnails for uploaded S3 objects.
+> Microservice that generates a square thumbnail when an image is uploaded to an S3 bucket.

+## Contributors

+- Sam Verschueren [<sam.verschueren@gmail.com>]

+## License

+MIT © Sam Verschueren